Chali 2na: Collaborations

 Chali 2na collaborated several times with fellow MCs.
 Many, but not all of his featured guest appearances are cataloged on the Fish Market albums, mixtapes he released to give his collaborations to "people [who] might not have wanted to buy that album just to hear that song or whatever."

 He is a good friend of and frequent collaborator with British hip hop star Roots Manuva, having worked with him on a number of songs (including "Revolution 5", which appears on Fish Market and Dub Come Save Me, and "Join The Dots", which appears on Roots Manuva's second proper album, Run Come Save Me).
 He has also referenced his friend in the lyrics.

 He has worked with Linkin Park on the song "Frgt/10" and the skit "Chali" from the 2002 album Reanimation.
 The song was also featured on Fish Market.
 He worked with Ozomatli on their first album and toured with New Orleans funk band Galactic.
 He is also featured on Galactic's 2007 release From the Corner to the Block on the cut "Think Back".

 He collaborated with Blackalicious on their 2002 album Blazing Arrow on the track "4000 Miles," alongside Lateef the Truthspeaker.

 2na appears alongside fellow Jurassic 5 MC, Akil, on the track "We know something you don't know" on the 2003 album Music for the Mature B-Boy by UK artist DJ Format.

 2na's work in Jurassic 5's "Red Hot" features alongside "International," in the 2005 video game SSX on Tour.

 Fatlip's 2005 "Today's Your Day (Whachagonedu)" from the acclaimed album The Loneliest Punk includes a verse from 2na.

 Chali 2na was also featured on Lyrics Born's Everywhere at Once album, performing on "Hott 2 Deff".
 Lyrics Born was also the MC for The Deadliest Catch Tour 2009.
 This hip-hop tour featured Chali 2na, Gift of Gab and Mr. Lif.

 On K'naan's 2009 album, Troubadour, Chali was featured on "America" together with Mos Def.

-Chali 2na appears on the song The People Tree, which is track 2 on N.A.S.A. (musical group)'s 2009 album The Spirit of Apollo.
+Chali 2na appears on the song The People Tree, which is track 2 on N.A.S.A.'s 2009 album The Spirit of Apollo.